camunda/camunda-docs-manual/content/update/minor/713-to-714/wls.md

 ## Camunda Connect Plugin

-`camunda-connect-connectors-all` and `camunda-engine-plugin-connect` are part of the .ear
+`camunda-connect-http-client`, `camunda-connect-soap-http-client`, and `camunda-engine-plugin-connect` are part of the .ear

 ## Camunda Spin